-The top 5 IT problems for SMEs and how to resolve them
+The top 5 IT support problems for growing businesses and how to fix them

-19 April 2017
+April 19th, 2017

 1. Migration and integration pain

 New technologies do not always slot in well with older systems and applications, and this can result in duplicate data entry and other inefficiencies.
 If you don’t have the time, experience or resources to deal with more complex migrations then the IT project that was supposed to transform your business can end up being painful and time-consuming.
-Thorough planning before an implementation and a migration strategy can help your business to avoid this issues.
+Thorough planning before implementation and a migration strategy can help your business to avoid these issues.
 Alternatively reach out to a provider who specialises in zero downtime migrations, and who has the experience and dedicated resources to make the change as painless as possible.

 2. Reactive approach

-3. Business strategy is disconnected from IT
+3. Business strategy and IT strategy disconnect

 4. Increasing security risks